 On August 13, 1886, the southeastern United States was strongly shaken by a large magnitude 7.3 earthquake centered at Charleston, South Carolina, in what is known as the South Carolina Seismic Zone.
 The earthquake leveled almost every building in the Charleston area and caused 60 deaths.
 The earthquake was felt 750 miles from the epicenter, and several areas in Alabama recorded damage.

-This section will be updated with more detailed hazard information for this area.
-For now, the following links provide local and statewide earthquake hazard information:
+The following links provide local and statewide earthquake hazard information:

 State Emergency Management Website